Sejong the Great: Reception and legacy

 King Sejong the Great, as depicted on the Bank of Korea's 10,000 won banknote (Series VI).

 Sejong has been evaluated by a number of historians as the greatest monarch in Korean history.
 His reign has been described as a Golden Age by various historians.
 Of all kings of Joseon, his name is mentioned the most throughout the Veritable Records: over 2000 times.
 Sejong has since served as a legendary figure in Korean science.
 His successors venerated and made attempts to revive Sejong-era science and practice.
 A 2024 survey by Gallup Korea of 1,777 South Koreans found that Sejong was named the second most times as their most respected historical figure, after Yi Sun-sin.
 Sejong's creation of the Korean alphabet is celebrated every 9 October as Hangul Day, a national holiday.

 Multiple places in South Korea, including Sejong Street, Sejong–Pocheon Expressway, and Sejong City, South Korea's de facto administrative capital, are named after him.
-Various institutes such as King Sejong Station, the King Sejong Institute, the Sejong Center for the Performing Arts, Sejong Science High School, and Sejong University also bear his name.
+Various institutes such as King Sejong Station in Antarctica, the King Sejong Institute, the Sejong Center for the Performing Arts, Sejong Science High School, and Sejong University also bear his name.
 A 9.5 m bronze statue of King Sejong, unveiled in 2009 in celebration of the 563rd anniversary of the invention of the Korean alphabet, now sits on a concrete pedestal on the boulevard of Gwanghwamun Square and directly in front of the Sejong Center for the Performing Arts in Seoul.
 The pedestal contains one of the several entrances to the 3,200 m^{2} underground museum exhibit entitled "The Story of King Sejong".
 The Sejong the Great-class destroyers are also named for him.

 Since 1973, a portrait of Sejong has been on the South Korean 10,000-won bank note, along with various scientific tools invented under his reign.
 He was previously depicted on the 1000-hwan bill and 500-hwan bill until they were decommissioned in 1962.

-In North Korea, Sejong is discussed much less than in the South and more pessimistically than elsewhere.
+In North Korea, Sejong is discussed much less than in the South and more negatively than elsewhere.
 According to South Korean researcher of North Korea Lee Kyu-Duk, one North Korean history book Chosŏn t'ongsa claims that Hangul was invented in order to facilitate feudal exploitation of the peasantry.
 While the book evaluates Hangul's linguistic features positively, it downplays the contributions of Sejong in developing the script and instead attributes its development to the intellect of the masses.
 Lee argued the following quote from a North Korean history work was representative of North Korean writings on Sejong:

 During his 30-year reign, Sejong played a major role in repelling foreign invasions, reclaiming the old territories of Goguryeo and Balhae, and developing feudal culture.
 However, as the monarch of a feudal state, everything he did was in service of consolidating feudalism.
 Thus, even during his reign, which was dubbed "an era of peace", peasant uprisings against feudal oppression and exploitation occurred several times.